WaqasAliAbbasi/parh/README.md

 ## Features

-- Responsive reading
+- Responsive design for easy reading on all screen sizes
 - Readable font
-- Lookup meaning by clicking on word
+- Find transliteration and meaning by just a click of the word

 ## Currently Supported Languages